andrecowie/kiwisle/Backlog.md

 ---
 Our team didn't spend enough time together and on the project.
 We also failed to meet the assignment spec.
 Going forward we will address these issues by setting more time for meetings.
 Completing more work.
 Making sure the work meets the courses guidelines.
 And clearly documenting our process with an improved system.

+### Specific Feedback
+Clear table of contents of deliverables.
+Acceptance tests for all User Stories.
+Improve Commit Messages.
+More Software Added.

 ## Iteration 2

 #### Planning